Virtual GSSE Information

 You should bring your own school supplies.
 You will also need a scientific calculator.
 A backpack will be useful for carrying books to class.

 Alarm clocks are necessary to avoid missing breakfast or morning classes; desk lamps are acceptable.
 Televisions are available in the residence hall lobbies.
-Remember to bring personal items such as soap, sunscreen, and cleaning supplies although, the Campus Book Store and local drug stores carry full lines of these items if you need to purchase them while you are here.
+Remember to bring personal items such as soap, sunscreen, and cleaning supplies.
+However, the Campus Book Store and local drug stores carry full lines of these items if you need to purchase them while you are here.

 Each student will receive a UT Net ID that provides access to the campus computing network and a computer account from the UT Department Of Computer Science.
 Students will have access to campus computer labs.
 Students may bring their own personal computers and printers to use in completing course work.
 All residence hall rooms have ethernet connections and the campus has an extensive wireless network.
 Visit the Office of Information Technology website for information concerning campus computer services and requirements for connection to the network.
 The Governor’s School cannot be responsible for lost or stolen laptop computers.